Painting the Frostville Barnhouse

 - Palette – Your choice.
 Mine is an old Robert E. Wood model.

-- Water container (2) and water
+- Water container (x2) filled with clean water

 - Hair dryer (optional)